-Find vs Find Out
+Find and Find Out

 One day, I was in the park, and I found something under a tree.
 It was a little metal figure.
-It looked like Han Solo from Star Wars.
+It was Han Solo from Star Wars.
 Of course, it was one of my son’s toys.
 Later, I found out he forgot it in the park weeks before.
 He’s lucky I found it, and not another kid.

 What is the difference between “find” and “find out”?

 find = to discover something, often by chance

 Ex: I found a wallet on the street a couple days ago.

 Ex: I hope Stephanie finds her lost ring.

 Ex: I found out my neighbor’s Wi-Fi password last week.

 Ex: Let’s find out when the bus comes.

 Note the spelling change: